Callsign:

 (Include this info occasionally, when you feel it is needed, and time permits.)

-Hams with General Class or Higher license are invited to participate in the Mercury Northwest round table net on 3815 kHz,
+All hams with at least General Class privileges are invited to join the Mercury Northwest round table net on 3815 kHz,

 Saturday mornings at 8:15 Pacific time, and Monday evenings at 8 PM.

-The site is updated at least weekly with information about upcoming nets and other activities, so visit any time to find out what's happening.
+It's updated weekly and as needed with information about upcoming nets and other activities, so visit any time to find out what's happening.

 (Pause)

 Thank you for your participation tonight.
-The Mercury Mount St. Helens ERC Roundtable Net is now closed and the repeater is again available for general use, but you're encouraged to stay around and chat if you're so inclined.
+The Mercury Mount St. Helens ERC Roundtable Net is now closed and the repeater is released to general use.
 73 from W7MSH.